 Best Bets for Basement Lighting

-Unless your property's topography permitted your basement to be designed as a walk-out space with big windows and a door or two, the level may have access to little natural light.
+Unless your property's topography permitted your basement to be designed as a walk-out space with big windows and a door or two, your lower level may have access to little natural light.

 How do you best light a basement?